-Dr. Ahmed is the principle dentist at Long-wood House, she advocates the following Top 10 ways to look after your teeth:
+Dr. Ahmed is the principle dentist at Long-wood House, she advocates the following TIPS to help you look after your teeth:

 Dr. Ahmed says “You need to visit your dentist and hygienist every 6 months.
 You may think your dentist is looking for classic problems such as gum disease and tooth decay, however, dentists at Longwood House are trained to spot signs of erosion, oral cancer and other serious health problems linked to bad oral health.”